kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | `enforcePodSecurityPolicy` _boolean_ | Optional: EnforcePodSecurityPolicy enforces pod security policy plugin on every clusters within the DC,
 ignoring cluster-specific settings. |
 | `providerReconciliationInterval` _[Duration](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.31/#duration-v1-meta)_ | Optional: ProviderReconciliationInterval is the time that must have passed since a
-Cluster's status.lastProviderReconciliation to make the cliuster controller perform an in-depth provider reconciliation, where for example missing security groups will be reconciled.
+Cluster's status.lastProviderReconciliation to make the cluster controller perform an in-depth provider reconciliation, where for example missing security groups will be reconciled.
 Setting this too low can cause rate limits by the cloud provider, setting this